qutip/qutip-qip/doc/source/qip-vqa.rst

   * **Jacobian computation**.
 A flag will tell the optimization method to compute the Jacobian at each step, which is passed to the optimizer so that it can use gradient information.

   * **Layer-by-layer training**.
-Optimize parameters for the circuit with only a single layer, and hold these fixed while adding additional layers, up to ``VQA.n_layers``.
+Optimize parameters for the circuit with only a single layer, and hold these fixed while adding additional layers, up to ``VQA.num_layers``.

   * **Bounds and constraints**.
 To be passed to the optimizer.